chef-boneyard/chef-rfc/rfc0001-chef-extn-azure-cmdlet.md

 Azure SDK Tools: https://github.com/Azure/azure-sdk-tools/

 ## New Cmdlets
-There would be a new cmdlet: Set-ChefAzureVMExtension
+There would be a new cmdlet: Set-AzureVMChefExtension

-### Set-ChefAzureVMExtension
+### Set-AzureVMChefExtension
 Azure SDK has the cmdlet below to add an extension - Set-AzureVMExtension: https://github.com/Azure/azure-sdk-tools/blob/master/WindowsAzurePowershell/src/Commands.ServiceManagement/IaaS/Extensions/Common/SetAzureVMExtension.cs

 This command can be used to add Chef extension, currently as:
 $vmObj1 = Set-AzureVMExtension -VM $vmObj1 -ExtensionName ‘ChefAgent’ -Publisher ‘Chef.Azure’ -Version 11.6 -PublicConfigPath 'publicconfig.config' -PrivateConfigPath 'privateconfig.config'

 The above command would be customized to have a new command as:
-Set-ChefAzureVMExtension -VM $vmObj1 -Version 11.6 -ClientRb 'Path/client.rb' -ValidationPem '/path/validation.pem' -RunList '<runlist, eg: git,recipe[redis]>'
+Set-AzureVMChefExtension -VM $vmObj1 -Version 11.6 -ClientRb 'Path/client.rb' -ValidationPem '/path/validation.pem' -RunList '<runlist, eg: git,recipe[redis]>'

-The command Set-ChefAzureVMExtension will create the private & public files as needed and pass the params to Set-AzureVMExtension command.
+The command Set-AzureVMChefExtension will create the private & public files as needed and pass the params to Set-AzureVMExtension command.

 #### Using above command to create VM in Azure
 We use the following commands to create a VM in Azure: